 The Role of a General Contractor

-General Contractor Richmond VA is responsible for transforming construction visions into realities.
+General Contractor is responsible for transforming construction visions into realities.
 They also help with budgeting and planning.
 They may even be licensed by the government to ensure they follow specific guidelines on insurance, taxes and safety.

 They often work closely with city inspectors and can obtain perks and concessions that homeowners won’t receive.
 This helps them complete projects faster and get paid for their work sooner.